 The foot abduction brace is used only after the clubfoot has been completely corrected by manipulation, serial casting, and possibly a heel cord tenotomy.
 The foot abduction brace, which is the only successful method of preventing a relapse, when used consistently as described is effective in > 95% of the patients.
 Use of the brace will not cause developmental delays for the child.

 A Foot Abduction Brace (also commonly mis-labeled a Denis Brown Bar or DBB) consists of an adjustable length aluminum bar with adjustable footplates onto which shoes attach.
 It is recommended that an adjustable bar is used instead of a fixed length bar because the child will quickly outgrow the fixed length bar.
 The orientation of the footplates to the bar is set by the orthotist as recommended by your doctor.
-Typically, the shoes are set at 60-70 degrees of external rotation.
+Typically, the shoes are set at 60-70 degrees of external rotation on the affected boot.
+The non-affected boot should is typically set to 30 degrees.
 The last cast applied by the doctor must also have been rotated to the 60-70 degrees of abduction (external rotation), otherwise the brace will be uncomfortable for the child.
 There should be a bend in the bar or the mounting of the footplates to obtain 10-15 degrees of dorsiflexion.
 The shoes are straight last, meaning there is no curvature, so they can go on either foot.
 If the bar does not have a quick-release mechanism, the shoes are oriented with the buckles on the inside, so that you do not have to turn the baby over to tighten the strap and laces.
 Importantly, the distance between the inside edges of the heels of the shoes is equivalent to the child’s shoulder width.
 This distance is the most comfortable for the child and prevents knee or hip problems.
 If you lay the brace on the floor with the shoes facing upward, the child’s shoulders should fit snugly in between the shoes.
 Children go through major growth spurts, so if your normally agreeable child is suddenly waking and fussing, it is appropriate to check the length of the brace to see if an adjustment needs to be made prior to their next follow up appointment with the doctor.
 The FAB holds the foot in the proper abduction (external rotation) and dorsiflexion (forefoot lifting up toward the calf) to keep the foot properly stretched.

 Ready!
 Set!
 Brace!
 A Parent's Guide to Successful Bracing